Argument from the GENUS

 Unless the legislator’s intention is invoked.

-The use of the extensive clause is not limited to the legal field:
+The use of the comprehensive clause is not limited to the legal field: